This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The best pubs, bars and brewery taprooms in Walthamstow >

 Feeling peckish or as hungry as a hawk?
-If you want to make a day or it or fill up before your walk, grab a hot drink, breakfast or light lunch at the Larder Cafe, also situated in the Engine House – you can dine inside or on the outdoor dining deck with views of the wetlands.
-During the summer months, the site hosts popular events programme with lots of family activities (some free, some paid for).
+If you want to make a day of it or fill up before your walk, grab a hot drink, breakfast or light lunch at the Larder Cafe, also situated in the Engine House.
+You can dine inside or on the outdoor dining deck with views of the wetlands.

-Our advice would be to wear sensible walking (or running) shoes that you don’t mind getting caped in bird poo and to take binoculars.
 Plus, once you’ve finished wandering the Walthamstow Wetlands, why not explore Walthamstow itself (check out our Walthamstow guide) or totter off into Tottenham, using our things to do in Tottenham guide.

 Walthamstow Wetlands address and opening hours